 We teach local volunteers how to collaborate with government and business leaders to achieve significant and lasting improvements.
-We focus on four impact areas in order to improve local communities:
+We focus on four impact areas to improve local communities:

-- Litter Prevention & Cleanup: Understand who and what is causing litter and mobilize volunteer and government resources to clean it up and prevent future littering behavior.
+- Litter Prevention & Cleanup: Understand who and what is causing litter and mobilize volunteer, government, and business resources to clean it up and prevent future littering behavior.

 - Waste Reduction & Recycling: Reduce reliance on single-use plastics and other non-sustainable products.
-Promote reuse and repair and effective recycling programs to reduce the volume of trash that ends up in landfills, incinerators, or as litter.
+Promote reuse and repair and effective recycling programs to reduce the volume of trash that is sent to landfills and incinerators, or ends up as litter.

 - Beautification & Community Greening: Beautify public spaces through landscaping projects, tree plantings, pollinator-friendly plantings, and other infrastructure improvements.

-- Environmental Education: Educate people of all ages on ways they can change their behaviors to better protect our environment and inspire the next generation of environmental scientists, advocates, and leaders.
+- Environmental Education: Educate people of all ages on how they can change their personal actions and consumption habits to better protect our environment and inspire the next generation of environmental scientists, advocates, and leaders.

 Learn how to launch a local Keep Massachusetts Beautiful chapter in your community!